restic/restic/doc/020_installation.rst

 Solus
 =====

-restic can be installed from the official repo of Solus via the ``eopkg`` package manager:
+Restic can be installed from the official repo of Solus via the ``eopkg`` package manager:

 .. code-block:: console